trebco/treb/roadmap.md

 ### grid/sheet

  + redo
- + move annotations on structure events (like "move and size with cells")
+ + move annotations on structure events (like "move and size with cells") [1/2 done: need to support insert/remove row/column]
  + shift simulation results (in calculator) on structure events

  + document create/reset does not (?) run through command/exec system